Bruschi die casting BLOG. Stay on top of the Industry

 Data results are necessary to investigate the problem and to diagnose the process and predict defects.

 How to fix shrinkage porosity for an existent product?

-Sometimes could happen that a supplier can substitute another supplier for a particular part.
+Sometimes it could happen that a supplier substitutes another supplier for a particular part.
 In general this can be for non-compliance issues for different reasons: one of these could be shrinkage porosity.
 In this case the new supplier has to work directly on products, trying to find the better solution.

 For example if cavities have large dimensions and are always in the same position near gates, it could be necessary to act on different factors and in particular on runners and gates geometries.
 On the contrary if porosities have different frequencies and positions into casting, specialists should work on machines and operative parameters.

-To avoid shrinkage porosity, for an existing part, is possible to work in two different ways:
+To avoid shrinkage porosity, for an existing part, it is possible to work in two different ways: